jebaeros/Worlds_documentation/README.md

 6. Specify the types of objects you want to import, such as rails, bodies of water, vegetation, buildings, etc.
 7. Adjust the height levels to determine the size and variation in heights of the buildings.
 8. **IMPORTANT**: Enable options like 'import as single object' and 'relative to initial import'.
 Also, define a local storage folder.
 Failure to do so may result in incorrect saving and future export issues in formats such as OBJ, DAE, etc.
-9. you will get something like this!
+9. You will get something like this!
 ![Step 4](https://github.com/jebaeros/Worlds_documentation/blob/main/gis%20method/26.png)

 ### Google 3D Tiles Method